 Childhood Sexual Abuse Trauma

 Many people who were sexually abused as children did not tell anyone at the time and may believe it is too late to talk about it now.
 It is never too late.
-KASP supports adults of all ages.
+KASP supports adults of all ages who live in Fife.